marcvaneijk/marcvaneijk.old/_posts/2016-03-03-armdynamicendpoint.md

 }
 ```

+### Any public endpoint

 In this example I used the public endpoint for blob storage.
 But you can use the same expression for other public endpoints (e.g. keyVault).
 You just need to change the resource provider type, the resource type, the resource name, and the primaryEndpoint type in the reference expression.
 Start with Ryan's example to get the object and then specify the exact endpoint you want in a string.

+> Create your template once, get rid of harcoded public endpoint, retrieve them dynamically and deploy your template everywhere!